Pharmacy Authorizations and Medication Exceptions

 - Immediate-release (IR) opioid prescriptions for a duration of greater than thirty (30) days for chronic pain and greater than seven (7) days for acute pain (PA for 1 month)

-Note: A lifetime PA will be provided for members with sickle cell anemia and members in a Hospice setting.
-Members with active cancer or in a Long-Term Care facility will be approved for six months.
+Note: A lifetime PA will be provided for members with sickle cell anemia.
+Members in a Long-Term Care facility, hospice, palliative care, or with active cancer will be approved for six months.

 - Review patient’s Controlled Substances Prescriptions in PDMP (CRISP).